firmai/atspy/README.md

 #### Pandas DataFrame

-The data requires strict preprocessing, no periods can be skipped and there can not be an empty values.
+The data requires strict preprocessing, no periods can be skipped and there cannot be any empty values.

 ```python
 import pandas as pd